-Targeting a channel to one or more groups limits which members can see the channel under Explore and controls which users can access content in the targeted channel even if they have a direct link to the content.
+Targeting a channel to one or more groups limits which members can see the channel under Discover and controls which users can access content in the targeted channel even if they have a direct link to the content.
 Targeting a channel is like setting permission for access to all content within that channel.

 Examples of how to use targeted channels: